 This diet involves fasting for 24 hours once or twice a week.
 For example, fasting from dinner one day, to dinner the next amounts to a full 24-hour fasting period.
 Water, coffee and zero calorie drinks are allowed, but no solid foods while fasting.
-Most people will be doing this diet to lose weight and it is important to remember that on non-fasting days you need to eat as you normally would, as if you were not fasting at all.
-The possible downside of this particular diet is that many people may find it hard to fast for 24 hours.
+Most people will be doing this diet to lose weight.
+It is important to remember that on non-fasting days you need to eat as you normally would, as if you were not fasting at all.
+Possible downside of this diet may be that many people may find it hard to fast for 24 hours.
 If this is the case, start with 14-16 hours and build up your fasting hours slowly.

 Each diet is different and one may fit our lifestyle better than the other.
 As always, we need to critically assess what will work best for us as an individual.
 Anyone with a health condition needs to undertake these changes in consultation with their health-care practitioner.